icons8/lunacy-docs/docs/interface.md

 You can import:

-- Local .sketch documents to Lunacy Cloud
+- Local `.sketch` documents to Lunacy Cloud
-- Figma documents to local .sketch documents (which you can then upload to Lunacy Cloud)
+- Figma documents to local `.sketch` documents (which you can then upload to Lunacy Cloud)

 ##### Importing local `.sketch` files to cloud
-- In the action bar, click **Import Local**.
+- In the action bar, click **Import to Cloud**.
 - At the top right corner of a local document, click <embed type="image/svg+xml" alt="send_cloud" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/hDgRI0Dx_EaYjQ2uo5PrTg.svg" width="16" /> .

 ##### Importing Figma documents to `.sketch`